Knee Replacement Failure, Revision Surgery, Recovery

 By Robert Douglas

 Seven or eight years ago I decided to start working out, so I started running.
 Through the time I was running I had multiple meniscus tears.
 I would go in and have them scoped to have them cleaned out.
 Little did I know what was ahead.
+I was in for a two year knee recovery.

 The real trouble started in September of 2016.
 I was playing flag football, and I ended up tearing my meniscus again, but I also tore the articular cartilage that lined the surface of my femur bone.
 I had a scope in January of 2017 to clean that out.
 It really wasn’t doing well: I had a lot of pain still.
 I talked to my surgeon about it and he basically said “You’re just gonna have to live with it.”
 I went to another orthopedic surgeon to get a second opinion and he said, “Well, I agree with him, but we could give you a steroid injection if you want.”
 That was in February.
 I said, “Sure, why not?
 It couldn’t hurt.”